Liminal BioSciences Announces Priorities For 2023

 - OXER1 Antagonist development program progressing to identification of lead preclinical drug candidate in H1 2023.

 LAVAL, QC and CAMBRIDGE, England, Jan.
-6, 2023 /PRNewswire/ - Liminal BioSciences Inc. LMNL ("Liminal BioSciences" or the "Company"), is pleased to provide an overview of the Company's priorities for this calendar year.
+6, 2023 /CNW Telbec/ - Liminal BioSciences Inc. LMNL ("Liminal BioSciences" or the "Company"), is pleased to provide an overview of the Company's priorities for this calendar year.

 "We are thrilled to be starting the year with two promising early-stage programs, and the potential opportunities they bring for further development in 2023, along with a cash runway expected to support our near-term development plans," stated Bruce Pritchard, Chief Executive Officer of Liminal BioSciences.
 "We are nominating LMNL6511 as the lead preclinical drug candidate for our GPR84 Antagonist program, meeting another key milestone for the Company and strengthening our pipeline, bringing us closer to the clinic."